-One of the most frequent comments massage therapists make about their occupation is, "I feel fortunate to have found work I love!"
+One of the most frequent comments massage therapists make about their occupation is, "I feel fortunate to have found work I love."
 They feel this way because a career in massage therapy allows them to help people in a meaningful way with a high degree of personal contact.
-Massage therapy provides an opportunity to express very positive values about caring and well-being in their work in a way that is both personally and professionally rewarding!

 Massage Therapy Growing as a Career Opportunity

-As massage therapy has become increasingly important in the health and wellness professions, the number of massage therapists has risen dramatically.
-AMTA estimates that the number of massage therapists in the United States, including students, is between 300,000 and 340,000.
+As massage therapy has become increasingly important in the health and wellness professions, the number of massage therapists has risen.
+In 2018, the estimated number of massage therapists in the United States was 361,683, a 1% increase from 2017.

-Training programs in massage therapy generally require a high school diploma, though postsecondary education is useful.
+There are currently 265+ accredited massage therapy institutions in the United States.
+Many institutions have multiple campuses.
+Training programs in massage therapy generally require a high school diploma, though post-secondary education is useful.
 Previous studies in broad subjects such as science (especially anatomy and physiology), business and humanities are helpful.

 Variations on Massage Therapy Careers